Raji2209/bedrockchatbot/README.md

    DATASOURCEID
    KNOWLEDGEBASEID

+2. Run the above Lambda.
+You can either trigger manually, or create a hook to the s3 bucket that has the dataset such that the lambda would run whenever there is an update to the s3 bucket

-2. From the root, run the streamlit app through the command:
+3. From the root, run the streamlit app through the command:

    streamlit run app.py